 What to Do if Your Dog Ingests Naproxen or Ibuprofen

 If your dog is experiencing the above symptoms, or if you have other reason to believe that your dog has ingested a human painkiller, go immediately to a veterinarian.
 If your dog is indeed poisoned, your vet will suggest treatment that may even include a blood transfusion if your dog has lost a lot of blood from internal bleeding.

 It will also help eliminate poison from your dog’s body as soon as possible.
 Veterinarians may also call for an intravenous (IV) fluid drip with electrolytes, potassium, B-vitamins and antacids to replenish your dog’s system.

 What Can I Give My Dog for Pain?

 There are some NSAIDs that are specifically designed to treat dogs as a pain reliever, including Deramaxx, Previcox, Metacam, and Rimadyl.
-These NSAIDs help reduce swelling, stiffness, and joint pain in dogs, but be sure to not be tempted to give your dog NSAIDs for people.
+These NSAIDs help reduce swelling, stiffness, and joint pain in dogs, but be sure to not be tempted to give your dog NSAIDs intended for people.
 All of these drugs are certified by the U.S. Food and Drug Administration (FDA) and are available by prescription from a vet.
 NSAIDs for dogs have far less risk of complication than NSAIDs for humans.

 They can still be dangerous in large doses however, so as a pet owner you should never give them to your dog if they are not being prescribed by your vet.
 Your vet will work with you to determine the right medication and right dosage for your dog.
 Every dog is different, so your vet may try a few different combinations to see what works best.